otoitsuki/study-scriber/SPEC.md

 - pnpm for Package manager
 - React 18 with TypeScript
 - Next.js for framework
-- Next-test-utils for test
-- MSW for mocking backend API in frontend test
 - Tailwind CSS + shadcn/ui components
 - Zustand-like context for state management
 - Zod 4, therefore the imports should be `from "zod/v4"`, you may fetch `https://zod.dev/v4/changelog` if you are unsure how to write.